Compositions by Neil V. Hawes

-I compose choral music, nearly all for four-part choirs.
+I compose choral music, mostly for four-part choir.

 I publish and print the music myself using Mozart music notation software.